 Export Printers & Drivers from Old Machine or Old Print Server

 You can use the Windows interface or command line to export all the printers and drivers.

 - Give a name and save this file.
 The extension for this file will be .printerExport

 Printbrm -s \ -b -f .printerExport

-Importing Printers to New Machine / New Print Server
+Importing Printers & Drivers in the New Machine or New Print Server

-- Next screen gives you option to either Overwrite or Keep Existing Printers.
+- The next screen gives you the option to either overwrite or keep existing printers.

-- If you Overwrite you will lose settings, drivers etc for that printer on the new machine and will be replaced with one which comes from the backup.
+- If you overwrite, you will lose settings, drivers, etc. on the existing machine.
+Everything will be replaced with one which comes from the backup.

-- Last option which says Convert LPR Ports to Standard Port Monitors means if you want to convert Line Printer Remote (LPR) printer ports in the printer settings file to the faster Standard Port Monitor.
+- The last option says Convert LPR Ports to Standard Port Monitors.
+It means if you want to convert Line Printer Remote (LPR) printer ports in the printer settings file to the faster Standard Port Monitor.

-Next step will import all the printers with drivers, print queues etc. In case of any error you will be give option to check with the Event Logger.
+Click on the Next button to start importing all the printers with drivers, print queues, etc. In case of any error, you will be given the option to check with the Event Logger.
 Performance and Information tool is another good option in Windows to check for conflicting drivers etc.